Sequatchie County DUI Bail Information

 Sequatchie Bail Process After DUI Arrest

-Bail is essentially a financial guarantee that you will appear in court for all scheduled hearings related to your DUI case.
-The court sets a bail amount, and you (or someone acting on your behalf) must pay that amount to the court or a bail bondsman.
+Bail is essentially a financial guarantee to the Sequatchie County court system that you will appear in court for all scheduled hearings related to your DUI case.
+After an arrest by the Sequatchie County Sheriff's Department, the court sets a bail amount based on the severity of the charges, your criminal history, and your risk of flight.
+You (or someone acting on your behalf) must pay that amount to the court or secure a bond through a bail bondsman.
 This ensures your release from jail while your case proceeds.
 If you fail to appear in court, you forfeit the bail money, and a warrant will be issued for your arrest.
-In Sequatchie County, bail procedures generally follow Tennessee state law but may have specific nuances.

 Typical Bail Amounts for DUI